DataAccess2020/class-exercise1/README.md

 Maria Ascolese
 ********************************

-### Income-based Participation Inequality in Italy
+### Income-based participation inequality in Italy

 In this short paper, we investigated whether Italian voter turnout in the last national election presented income-based participatory inequality.
 The data we used is available in the ninth round of the **European Social Survey**, collected in 2018.<br/>